Xinyi371/HansenHeLab.github.io/_pages/05_Positions.md

 * Self-motivated, independent and creative

-For consideration, please directly send a CV, a brief statement of scientific/research interests, contact information, at least two references and start date availability to: hansenhe@uhnresearch.ca
+For consideration, please directly send a CV, a brief statement of scientific/research interests, contact information, at least two references and start date availability to: Hansen.He@uhnresearch.ca

 ### Graduate Students
 The He Laboratory welcomes graduate students interested in cancer genetics and epigenetics.
 Prospective graduate students will need to apply to the [Department of Medical Biophysics](https://medbio.utoronto.ca/medical-biophysics) at the University of Toronto.